seamapi/docs/docs/core-concepts/webhooks.md

  ![Go to the "Event Catalog" tab to view all available events.](<../.gitbook/assets/image (27).png>)

  We use webhooks from svix!
-If you want more information about consuming events such as testing or verifying webhooks, you can get more info from their [docs.](https://docs.svix.com/receiving/introduction)
+If you want more information about consuming events such as testing or verifying webhooks, you can get more info from [the svix docs.](https://docs.svix.com/receiving/introduction)

 ## Retry Schedule for Webhooks